 Good news!
 Berlin’s hostels tend to be some of the lowest when compared to other major European cities.

 Check Hostelworld to get exact prices for your dates.

 Cheap Beds & Good Hostels Go Early: Hostel prices are fairly standardized (there are a few outliers) but the quality does vary quite a bit.
 The best options do get booked up quickly (especially in the summer).
 We recommend booking a little early if you have your eye on a specific hostel.

-Check Location: Berlin is a physically huge city (it’s 4X the size of Paris but has 1/4 the population) so check your hostel’s location to ensure you’re not crazy far away from the sights).
+Check The Location: Berlin is a physically huge city (it’s 4X the size of Paris but has 1/4 the population) so check your hostel’s location to ensure you’re not crazy far away from the sights.

 Bedding Isn’t Always Free: Many hostels in Berlin charge a mandatory deposit/fee for linen.
 Unsurprisingly, these hostels tend to be cleaner.